top of page

 3. A theory of moon illusion published in 2024

-In the past few years, I have been involved in pursuing my research projects and teaching undergraduate students in Toronto.
+In the past few years, in addition to pursuing his research projects, he has taught undergraduate students in Toronto on subjects such as:

 • Facebook Clean Grey